TriumphLLC/3DSlides/B4W-template-PRODUCT/README.rst

 As a result, this template allows us to create a 3D web-application showing a product in the best light and link it to the order processing system, practically creating a fully-functional 3D product card for vehicles, clothes and footwear, furniture and interior items from scratch.
 This kind of card is not simply a frozen frame but a complete game for customers.
 In such a game everyone can set his own combinations of options while considering personal preferences and get a personalized offer.

+A video lesson is available on youtube.com https://youtu.be/76CnZu8mt9E

-Download the template and a prepared example of the presentation from GitHub at https://github.com/TriumphLLC/3DSlides/archive/gh-pages.zip (distributed under the MIT open source license).
+Download the template and a prepared example of the configurator from GitHub at https://github.com/TriumphLLC/3DSlides/archive/gh-pages.zip (distributed under the MIT open source license).
 A set of templates will be expanded over time, allowing you to create not only a "film", "showcase" and "product" presentation, but also magazines, art expositions and galleries.